rose-collectionservices/collection-services-manual/16-LSC TRANSFER POLICIES AND PROCEDURES/readme.md

 No glass-based photographic material including glass-plate negatives, lantern slides, daguerreotypes, ambrotypes, and other cased images are eligible for transfer.

-No collection material that has active or previously treated mold can be transferred.
+No collection that has active mold may be transferred to the LSC; however, materials that were treated for mold may be transferred.

 ## 16.2 Physical Processing<a href="#anchor2"><sup>2</sup></a>